Special Events

 2 and 7:30 p.m., First Presbyterian Church of San Luis Obispo

-Members of Cal Poly’s Chamber Choir, Symphony and faculty will join with guest artists to perform works based on the Magnificat text, a canticle from the traditional Vespers service that shares the song of Mary as found in the gospel of Luke.
+Members of Cal Poly’s Chamber Choir, Symphony and faculty will join with guest artists to perform works based on the Magnificat text, a canticle from the traditional Vespers service that shares the song of Mary from the Gospel of Luke.

 Tickets ($22 general, $12 students)